ethanlabs101/Retro-Fi/retro-fi-mds/favorites.md

 ---

 ## 💡 Notes
- • Adding favorites for supported systems automatically creates symlinks in your favorites directory.
+ - Adding favorites for supported systems automatically creates symlinks in your favorites directory.
- • Recently played games follow the same restrictions.
+ - Recently played games follow the same restrictions.
- • Future updates may expand support to additional emulators and RetroArch cores.
+ - Future updates may expand support to additional emulators and RetroArch cores.

  ---

+## 📍 Update Favorites Helper Script